acrontum/kirby-booking-manager-plugin/README.md

 - You get an eMail with the booking and a url to confirm it
 - After the confirmation, the customer gets another final confirmation

-## Planned Features for future Versions
+## Planned features for future Versions

 - Pay the booking directly using PayPal and other payment services
 - Manage bookings and customer in the panel (Edit, create, delete)